TheNexusAvenger/Nexus-LU-Launcher/README.md

 ### `boot.cfg`
 Patches can include `boot.cfg`, but it will not replace the stored copy.
-Becuase this file is managed, instead of using the file directly, `SERVERNAME` and `AUTHSERVERIP` from the file will be added as a server list entry.
+Because this file is managed, instead of using the file directly, `SERVERNAME` and `AUTHSERVERIP` from the file will be added as a server list entry.
 Updating addresses for a given name with an updated patch is supported as well. **Make sure to make `SERVERNAME` (likely) unique, and avoid the default